Saint Agnes, Early Christian Martyr

 Finally, the judge ordered that she be executed.
 Everyone thought that this last threat would make her change her mind and worship another god.
 But Agnes went to the place of execution cheerfully, because she knew that she would meet her beloved Jesus soon.
 She was beheaded, and her body was buried close to Rome on the Nomentan Road (Via Nomentana).

-A big church, called a basilica, was built in her honour over the place where she was buried about 50 years after she died.
+A big church, called a basilica, was built in her honor over the place where she was buried about 50 years after she died.
 For centuries, two lambs have been brought to the church and blessed every year.
 The lambs are then reared in a cloister.
 When they have grown into sheep, their wool is used to make 'palliums' which are special stoles.
 The Pope sends these stoles to archbishops to wear on their shoulders as symbols of the sheep carried by the Good Shepherd.

-Saint Agnes is one of the best known and honoured of the Roman martyrs.
+Saint Agnes is one of the best known and honored of the Roman martyrs.
 She suffered martyrdom during the persecution of the Emperor Diocletian in 304 or 305.
 She was only twelve years old.
 Her name which means 'lamb' or 'victim' in Latin, and 'pure' in Greek, is still invoked in the First Eucharistic Prayer for Holy Mass.

 The stories of her martyrdom date from the 5th century, about one hundred years after her death, so there are not many details known about her life.
 It is certain though that young noblemen of Rome, attracted by her youth, wealth and beauty, courted her, asking her hand in marriage.
 She declined all their offers, saying that she had chosen a Spouse who could not be seen with mortal eyes.
 Hoping to change the young saint's mind, the suitors accused her of being a Christian.